 The Los Angeles Division is a Committee of the Academic Senate of the University of California and is subject to the Bylaws of the University Academic Senate.

-The Faculty of the University of California Los Angeles DGSOM is a Committee of the Los Angeles Division and is directly responsible to the Division and subject to its Bylaws.
+The Faculty of the DGSOM at UCLA is a Committee of the Los Angeles Division and is directly responsible to the Division and subject to its Bylaws.
 Except as otherwise provided, the governance of the DGSOM is vested in its Faculty which is authorized to organize, to select its own officers and committees, and to adopt rules for the conduct of its business.

 ARTICLE II.
 MEMBERSHIP